COVID-19 Updates: Protecting Albertans from the Omicron variant.

-We will implement the new funding model in September 2020.
+The updated funding model was implemented in September 2020.

 The new model:

-- simplifies the number of grants from 36 in the current framework to 15 to give more flexibility to school authorities to determine how best to invest taxpayer dollars
+- simplifies the number of grants from 36 in the previous framework to 15 to give more flexibility to school authorities to determine how best to invest taxpayer dollars

 - protects our most vulnerable students by providing funding to support specialized learning needs or groups of students who may require additional supports from school authorities